DavidLeoni/pictoji/pictoji.md

 f(ᛤ:ℕ) = 1 + ᛤ + ᛤ^2

-#### Subscripts
+#### Query symbols

+A query is typically written directly with a single meaning-carrying symbol representing its type.

+For example, when 웃 is first typed, these statements are implied and equivalent :

+- 웃 is a variable of type 웃^
+- 웃 is a person query from the `Person` class/type universe (notice the capital P)
+- 웃 ∈ 2^(웃^)
+- 웃 ⊆ 웃^  [DEFAULT]

+#### Instance and subscript symbols

-Subscripts are explicitly allowed, typically to distinguish variables:
+Subscripts are explicitly allowed, typically to distinguish instances:

 Form: SYMBOL_EXPR

-- subscript by default implies belonging to the type:  웃₁  -> 웃₁ ∈ 웃^
+- subscript by default implies belonging to the type:  웃₁ ⇒ 웃₁ ∈ 웃^
+- a subscript denotes an instance, i.e. 웃₁ = Alice   (TODO assess if it actually make sense talking about more mathy terms, like _atom_)

 EXPR is typically a number, or even a character: